campworkcoeman/campworkcoeman.org/summer-camp/forms/medical-form-info.md

 ### Part B2: General Information/Health History (Page 2)

-* Allergies: Does the camper have allergic reactions to *food*, *medications*, *plants*, and/or *insects* that could require medical treatment.
+* **Allergies:** Does the camper have allergic reactions to *food*, *medications*, *plants*, and/or *insects* that could require medical treatment?
 If the answer is *yes* to any of the allergens, an **Emergency Treatment Plan for Allergic Reactions** form from the examining Physician/PA/APRN must be attached to the physical form.
 (This replaces the old allergy treatment plan form.)
 * Immunization history **with dates** or a copy of immunization history from doctor's office.
 (Just writing up-to-date is not acceptable.)
 If using a copy of the immunization history, it must be a legible copy *signed* and dated by the physician.
 * Tetanus must be within 10 years.
 Please enter this date regardless if using an immunization history.
-* Medications: This form is used by the BSA nationally. but Connecticut has special requirements for the administration of medications in camps, schools, etc. In Part D, there is a listing of medications that can be administered at camp without a physician's order.
+* **Medications:** This form is used by the BSA nationally, but Connecticut has special requirements for the administration of medications in camps, schools, etc. In *Part D*, there is a listing of medications that can be administered at camp without a physician's order.
 It is very limited.
-For all other medications, both *prescribed* and *over the counter*, an **Authorization for Administration of Medication** form must be completed, signed, and dated by the physician and parent. **A separate form is required for each medication.** Note: All medications must be physically checked by the nurse at check-in.
+For all other medications, both *prescribed* and *over the counter*, an **Authorization for Administration of Medication** form must be completed, signed, and dated by the physician and parent. **A separate form is required for each medication.** NOTE: All medications must be physically checked by the nurse at check-in.

 ### Part C: Physical Examination